AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 ## Analysis code
 This folder contains the MATLAB codes for visualizing and analyzing the data.

-**VisualizeTheStaircasesInTheDiscriminationTask.m**: This code visualizes all the interleaved staircases ran on a subject in a single plot with subplots showcasing each pair’s staircase.
+**VisualizeTheStaircasesInTheDiscriminationTask.m**: This code visualizes all the interleaved staircases ran on a subject, in a single plot with subplots showcasing each pair’s staircase.

 **VisualizeTheSubjectiveSimilarityData**: This code prints the dissimilarity matrix (derived from the embeddings), and also visualizes it in a 2D-space by applying a 2D metric-MDS.
 The 2D space is rotated so that the first face (face01) is always located in x<0, y=0 coordinate.